Legal Issues >

 Safety Order

-A safety order is an order which prohibits the abuser from further violence or threats of violence.
-It does not oblige that person to leave the family home.
+A safety order is an order which prohibits the abuser from further violence or threats of violence or contact with the applicant including by electronic means.
+It does not oblige that person to leave the family home if the couple are married or living together.
 A safety order offers the same protection as a protection order, it is renewable and can be issued for up to 5 years in the district court.

 Who Can Apply For A Safety Order.